nooralteneiji/Happiness-Without-Borders/README.md

 ---

-# Q1: How have migration patterns changed over time of both source and destination countries?
+# Q1: What are the migration patterns?

 ## Trend analysis
 ### Check distribution